ingebeumer/PLC-SQLServer/README.md

 # Description
 Power BI report on the Product Life Cycle of SQL Server.
 The report provides visualized insights on lifecycle information to support you in managing your SQL Server environments and plan for the future, as well as a list of builds or updates that are available for different versions of SQL Server.
+All in here is based on publicly available data.

 # Data source
 The report is based on following data sources.